NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/A/artisans-toolkit.md

 trait07:
 trait08:
 image: zz-Attachments/assets/imageplaceholder.png
-level:
+level: 0
 group:
-weight:
+weight: 2
-value: ""
+value: "4"
-subvalue: ""
+subvalue: "gp"
 invest:
-usage: ""
+usage: "1 or 2 hands"
-license: ""
+license: "ORC"
 identify: ""
-description: ""
+description: "You need this toolkit to create items from raw materials with the [[Skills#Crafting|Crafting]] skill.
+Different sets are needed for different work, as determined by the GM; for example, a blacksmith's toolkit differs from a woodworker's toolkit.
+If you wear your artisan's toolkit, you can draw and replace it as part of the action that uses it."
 activate: ""
 craft:
 destruction: